Juhniel/java22-TDD-slutprojekt-juhn-kim/README.md

 There aren't specific constructor tests for the Buffer class as it mainly involves initializing a Queue<Item> without specific parameters.
 However, the effective functioning of the constructor is implicitly tested through the behavior of the add and remove methods from the Producer and Consumer.
+To effectively test this, we utilize the MockProducer and MockConsumer classes.
+These mock classes are designed to interact with the MockBuffer, which in turn simulates the behavior of the actual Buffer class.
+By conducting tests that involve adding and removing items through the MockProducer and MockConsumer, we indirectly test the correct initialization and operational integrity of the Buffer's constructor.

 **Adding Items:** Tests ensure that items can be successfully added to the buffer.